csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/docs/extensions/selenium/index.md

 * This extension integrates with [the Browser Quirks feature of CSF.Extensions.WebDriver].
 That allows it to provide integrated workarounds for the quirks of some browsers.
 These workarounds are amongst the Tasks noted above.
 * This extension provides a [`Color`] struct which provides a cross-browser way of describing sRGB color and testing for equality.
 * For occasions on which JavaScript must be sent to the browser, this extension provides [Named Script] classes which offer a type-safe mechanism to refer to those scripts from .NET code.
+* If [the default wait timeout] of 5 seconds is unsuitable, the ability [`UseADefaultWaitTime`] may be used to specify a default timeout suitable for your use-case.

 [the Browser Quirks feature of CSF.Extensions.WebDriver]: https://csf-dev.github.io/CSF.Extensions.WebDriver/docs/Quirks.html
 [`Color`]: xref:CSF.Screenplay.Selenium.Color
 [Named Script]: NamedScripts.md
+[the default wait timeout]: xref:CSF.Screenplay.Selenium.Actions.Wait.DefaultTimeout
+[`UseADefaultWaitTime`]: xref:CSF.Screenplay.Selenium.UseADefaultWaitTime